 Traffic control is another approach to protecting vulnerable road users such as children.
 Although education and affiliated institutions still maintain the leading position in intervention programs, traffic calming interventions are known to be effective.
-Urban planning, which includes transport planning, has a safety component which reflects the expressed needs of a community (American Planning Association,2012).
-Transport planning has a goal to ensure that all viable routes to and from a settlement are protected and safe to use.
+Urban planning, which includes transport planning, has a safety component which reflects the expressed needs of a community (American Planning Association, 2012).
+Transport planning has the goal to ensure that all viable routes to and from a settlement are protected and safe to use.
 Traffic calming is described as "changes in street alignment, installation of barriers, and other physical measures to reduce traffic speeds and/or cut-through volumes, in the interest of street safety, liveability, and other public purposes."
 (McLeod, 2009).
-Traffic calming statistics show clearly that children who live close to a speed hump are less likely to be hit by a vehicle by a factor of 2 and children near traffic calming devices, in general, are 50% less likely to have serious injuries or be killed by speeding vehicles.
-The reduction can be as high at 60% (see Figure 9).
+Statistics on the effect of traffic calming show that children who live close to a speed hump are less likely to be hit by a vehicle by a factor of 2 and children near traffic calming devices, in general, are 50% to 60% less likely to have serious injuries or be killed by speeding vehicles.